mkalioby/django-mfa2/README.md

 ```<li><a href="{% url 'mfa_home' %}">Security</a> </li>```

-For Example, See 'example' app
+For Example, See 'example' app and look at EXAMPLE.md to see how to set it up.

 # Going Passwordless